 CHARLOTTE KNOWLES

 Charlotte Knowles was launched in 2017 by Central Saint Martins graduates Charlotte Knowles and Alexandre Arsenault, spurred by the success of their debut MA collection at Fashion East.
-The London-based label explores female sexuality with body-revealing silhouettes that mix structural and soft elements and by continuously reinterpreting their signature design a corset that undercuts the breasts rather than pads them out, a take on the push-up bra for the female gaze.
-Their S/S 2020 collection, ‘Venom’ presents more suiting and outerwear, including sculpted sheer jackets and snake print leather trenches, worn with cut-out corset tops and tiny sheer mesh bras or strapless bustiers, fluid V-neck dresses, stretch cycling shorts and leggings, garter belts and girdles.
-These combinations pique visual interest, as does fabric from orange checks to bleached florals.
-The label is distributed through L52 Communications London showroom and counts Dover Street Market, SSENSE, and Selfridges among its retailers.
+The London-based label explores female sexuality with body-revealing silhouettes that mix structural and soft elements, and by continuously reinterpreting their signature design: a corset that undercuts the breasts rather than pads them out, a take on the push-up bra for the female gaze.
+Their S/S 2020 collection, ‘Venom’, presents more suiting and outerwear, including sculpted sheer jackets and snake print leather trenches, worn with cut-out corset tops and tiny sheer mesh bras or strapless bustiers, fluid V-neck dresses, stretch cycling shorts and leggings, garter belts and girdles.
+These combinations pique visual interest, as does fabric ranging from orange checks to bleached florals.
+The label is distributed through L52 Communications’ London showroom and counts Dover Street Market, SSENSE, and Selfridges among its retailers.

 https://charlotteknowles.com